StatPhysBio/ImmuneMemoryDM/README.md

 ### Usage

-The reprosetory includes to source code to generate and analyze data as well as jupiter notebooks that can be used to produce all figures used in the manuscript.
-To gernate your own figures you can for exsample install [IJulia](https://github.com/JuliaLang/IJulia.jl) and run
+The repository includes the source code to generate and analyze data as well as jupiter notebooks that can be used to produce all figures used in the manuscript.
+To generate, your own figures you can for example install [IJulia](https://github.com/JuliaLang/IJulia.jl) and run
 ```bash
 using IJulia
 notebook()
 ```
 in your Julia terminal to launch the IJulia notebook in your browser.
 Then select one of the notebooks to reproduce the figures of the manuscript.

-In order to reduce the computation time, the default simulation perameters are set less repetitions and to a smaller resolution compared to the mamuscript but the results capture the behavior reported in the manuscript.
-To get the compareble results set the perameters to the values given in the manuscript.
-Note: As most the simulations are stochastic you generally do not expect precisely equivalent plots.
+In order to reduce the computation time, the default simulation parameters are set to fewer repetitions and a smaller resolution compared to the manuscript but the results capture the behavior reported in the manuscript.
+To get comparable results set the parameters to the values given in the manuscript.
+Note: As most of the simulations are stochastic you generally do not expect precisely equivalent plots.